James4Ever0/notes/download info of hack tools.md

 there are few github repo archives avaliable for download. the github archive program packed many repos to arctic, the list is called [Greatest Hits](https://archiveprogram.github.com/assets/img/archive-repos.txt)

 [gharchive](https://www.gharchive.org/) provides many websites for monitoring github repos

+### kali, parrot

+these two are for pentesting, using `apt` as package manager. but parrot does not provide tool introductions.

+using `apt` one can retrieve package infos with simple command.